Latest South African mine strike talks break down - minister

 The platinum strike is now in its fifth month and is pushing Africa’s most advanced economy towards recession, but Ramatlhodi said he was getting involved and was confident of finding a solution.

-“The economy is almost knocking at the door of a recession and we should not allow that to happen to ourselves,” he said, adding that he had met the leadership of the Association of Mine workers and Construction Union (AMUCK) on Tuesday and would be meeting mining company management today.
+“The economy is almost knocking at the door of a recession and we should not allow that to happen to ourselves,” he said, adding that he had met the leadership of the Association of Mineworkers and Construction Union (AMCU) on Tuesday and would be meeting mining company management today.

-His department, which was criticized for doing little to tackle the strike in the previous administration, had also set up an inter-ministerial technical team to help with mediation, he added.
+His department, which was criticised for doing little to tackle the strike in the previous administration, had also set up an inter-ministerial technical team to help with mediation, he added.
+(Reporting by Xola Potelwa; Editing by Ed Cropley/Joe Brock)